When it comes to motivation, Navy SEALs have plenty to spare, but we know one guy that could even make some SEALs look lazy.

 I asked Fru what his best tips are for current service members that want to pursue a career in an elite intelligence outfit like the CIA.

-Just like being in the SEALs, working for the CIA has its benefits.
+"Get a degree in foreign language, economics, chem/bio/nuke, or international affairs/politics.
+If you can be proficient in a hard language (Chinese, Russian, Arabic, etc), even better."Just like being in the SEALs, working for the CIA has its benefits.
 For Fru, some of the coolest parts of serving in that capacity was getting to see the big picture, and playing a role in how it unfolded.
 Even so, a job with unique benefits also comes with unique challenges.

 "CIA officers have to be choosy in their chosen targets of collection because CIA officers are supposed to acquire intelligence unobtainable through all other means.
 That's the real challenge."